 |Attractions||Hotels & Lodging|

-Guests will see whales, sea lions, dolphins and more.
-If some type of whale is not sighted on your whale watching cruise, you will receive a pass good to return for a Whale Watching Cruise or 1 or 2 Hour Harbor Cruise from Hornblower San Diego.
+In addition to dolphins and whales, you might see California sea lions, seals, pelicans, birds and more.
+If some type of whale is not sighted on your whale watching cruise, you will receive a pass good to return for a Whale Watching Cruise or Harbor Cruise from City Cruises San Diego.

 Outside food and beverages are not allowed onboard.
-The ship has snack bars featuring hot food, a full bar, and souvenirs for guests’ convenience.
+The ship has snack bars featuring hot food, a full bar, and souvenirs.

+Most guests experience no discomfort.
 If you tend to have a problem with motion sickness, you may experience seasickness.
-We do go out into the open ocean for whale watching cruises and as a result, the chance of getting seasick increases.
-For these cruises, we recommend that if you are prone to motion sickness that you take advantage of a number of preventative measures that are available to you.
+The whale watching cruise goes out into the open ocean and as a result, the chance of getting seasick increases.
+If you are prone to motion sickness, City Experiences by Hornblower recommends that you take advantage of preventative measures that are available to you.